 - All are aware that the pursuit of personal agendas will not help the organization succeed.

-- All understand what winning will look like and are able to envision that goal.
+- All understand what winning looks like and are able to envision that goal.

 2. Common language

-- A common language (terminology) will lead to processes that become an intrinsic part of the team’s DNA.
+- A common language (terminology) leads to processes that are an intrinsic part of the team’s DNA.

-- A common language creates a sense of unique culture within the organization, which will be a major factor in the achievement of its goals.
+- A common language creates a sense of unique culture within the organization, which is a major factor in the achievement of its goals.

-- In many cases, the common language is also expressed in “the way we do things” or in a defined process or technology used to solve internal organizational problems.
+- Express the common language in “the way we do things” or in a process or technology that solves internal organizational problems.

 An example of this comes to mind from my attack pilot days in the military.
 When a mission is assigned to an attack squadron, higher headquarters uses attack terms such as: destroy, attrit, delay, disrupt, reconnaissance, secure, or defend.
 Each of these terms are carefully chosen because doctrinally they mean very different things from a pilot’s perspective pertaining to mission success.
 This shared language saves time and limits confusion for pilots in the planning and execution of their assigned mission.